Suno Viral Short-Form Song Prompts for TikTok and Reels

 Per-platform tuning

-• Reels: similar to TikTok but slightly cleaner production helps
+• Reels: similar to TikTok, but slightly cleaner production (less tape grit, tighter low end) reads better on Instagram’s compression.

-• YouTube Shorts: longer attention OK, but first 8s still decisive
+• YouTube Shorts: viewers tolerate a longer ramp, but the first 8 seconds are still decisive.

-• Douyin: catchy Chinese phrase + clear hook works best (see Chinese-specific viral hooks)
+• Douyin: a catchy Chinese phrase plus a clear hook works best (see Chinese-specific viral hooks).

 Common mistakes

-• Long intro / build with no payoff in first 8 sec
+• Long intro or build with no payoff in the first 8 seconds.

-• Mood word soup (epic, beautiful, magical, dreamy) → no anchor
+• Mood-word soup (epic, beautiful, magical, dreamy) → no anchor; pick one lead instrument and one BPM instead.

 How to iterate on a Suno short-form song

-3. Pick the one with the strongest immediate hook
+3. Keep the one with the strongest immediate hook.

-4. Use Extend to add a bridge or final chorus if needed (see How to Make Suno Songs Longer)
+4. Use Extend to add a bridge or final chorus if the clip ends too soon (each Extend adds up to 1 minute; see How to Make Suno Songs Longer).

 FAQ

 Q: How long should a viral short-form song actually be?
-A: 60–90 seconds for the full song.
-The 15-second clip used in actual videos is just the chorus + a couple of bars.
+A: 60–90 seconds for the full track.
+The clip used in the actual video is usually just the chorus plus a couple of bars — often 15 seconds or less.

 Q: Why does my chorus sound flat compared to the verse?
 A: See How to Fix a Weak Suno Chorus.
-The fix is usually key modulation + rhythmic contrast + a hook landing on a strong beat.
+The fix is usually key modulation, rhythmic contrast, and landing the hook on a strong downbeat.

 Q: Best vocal style for viral hooks?
 A: Female vocal with vocal chops, or breathy / spoken-singing.
-Strong belted vocals don’t loop as well in short-form formats.
+Big belted vocals are impressive but loop less cleanly in short-form, where repetition matters more than range.

 Tags: #Suno #Music #Viral #Short video #TikTok #Prompt